LeoQK/Manual/README.md

 ## How It Works

+Below is an overview of our core belief about gaming talent and how that belief informs what we do.

+### Core Belief

 Video games are considered entertainment technology for consumer play.
 But in our complex world, games and gamers have vast potential to contribute to enterprise decision-making.
 We believe that gaming skillsets can be critical assets to organizations in tackling the complex problems of our world.

+### What We Do

 **We're here to discover how gaming skills can best be applied to real-world problems and careers.**